Electroweak phase transition and gravitational waves in a two-component dark matter model: Results

 As figure \ref{darkgrav} implies, for some points in the parameter space, the model is consistent with DM constraints, while at the same time generates first order electroweak phase transition and GWs detectable by LISA and BBO.
 To be more explicit, we have chosen two benchmark points given in table \ref{table1}.
 In this table all relevant quantities, including independent parameters of the model, DM properties, and phase transition parameters, are given.

 For these benchmark points, the GW spectrum is depicted in figure \ref{spectrum}.
 For both benchmark points, around the peak, the dominated contribution of GW signal is sound wave.
-For the first benchmark point, the amplitude and the frequency of phase transition GW spectrum fall within the observational window of LISA, while for the second benchmark point LISA cannot detect the GW, however, it is still detectable by BBO.
+For the first benchmark point, scalar DM is dominant, while for the second one, vector DM makes most of DM relic density.
+The peak of the GW spectrum for both benchmark points falls within the observational window of LISA.

 Finally, we should mention that sound wave contribution dominates for all scatter points in figure \ref{darkgrav} and it is almost indistinguishable from the sum of the three sources, at least around the GW peak.
 However, far from the peak, this is not necessarily the case.
-For example, after the fracture of the first benchmark curve around 0.01 HZ, the bubble collision contribution will be dominated.
+For example, after the fracture of the first benchmark curve around 0.1 HZ, the bubble collision contribution will be dominated.